fiws/clu/README.md

 Stops x amount of workers.
 Will cb after all workers have disconnected.
 Will throw if you stop more workers than available or you try to stop all (use `clu.stop()` for that).

 #### clu.getWorkers(cb)
-Callbacks with an array of workers.
+Calls back with an array of workers.